GovReady/Issue-Packs-Site/README.md

 ## Issue Packs

-The issue packs on the site currently pull from [the issue-pack examples directory](https://github.com/GovReady/Issue-Packs/tree/master/examples).
+The Official issue packs on the site currently pull from [the issue-pack examples directory](https://github.com/GovReady/Issue-Packs/tree/master/examples).

-_Users can also upload issue packs of their own, but they are currently only used as a sync tool and are not stored on the site._

-## Github Sync
+## Issue Pack Sync

-The site uses Auth0's Lock to log in a user and interact with Github.
-Currently, the site is front-end only so there is no information stored but the packs can be synced to Github while the user is logged in.
+The site uses Auth0's Lock to log in a user and interact with the application.
+Currently, Github and Redmine are supported.

 ## Colophon